-Day Supports is typically group, facility-based service that provides assistance to the beneficiary with rehabilitation, retention, or modification of socialization and daily living skills and is one option for a meaningful day as specified in the Person Centered Plan.

-Facility-Based" means that beneficiaries who receive this service are often in a licensed Day Supports provider facility that serves individuals with TBI.
-Beneficiaries who receive Day Supports do not have to attend the Day Supports facility and therefore are often in the community with individuals without intellectual and developmental disabilities.
+Day Supports is a group, facility-based service that provides assistance to the beneficiary with rehabilitation, retention, or modification of socialization and daily living skills and is one option for a meaningful day.
+Facility-Based" means that individuals who receive this service are often in a licensed Day Supports provider facility that serves individuals with TBI.
+Individuals who receive Day Supports do not have to attend the Day Supports facility and therefore are often in the community with individuals without intellectual and developmental disabilities.